IainMcl/NewInvoiceFolder/README.md

 # NewInvoiceFolder
 Simple exe to create a new invoice folder

+> Why spend 10s doing a task that you can spend hours failing to automate

 ## Issue

 I currently create invoices which are in a folder with `Invoice 1`, `Invoice 2`, ...
 These all come from a common template folder `Invoice_template` containing an `xlsx` file.
 This structure is used by another script to read invoices and pull together my tax calculations.